upkarlidder/kitchen-timer-app/README.md

-# Kitchen Timer App
+# 🚧 Kitchen Timer App  - Work in progress 🚧

-A Work-in-Progress Android app built with Modern Android Components:
+A very much Work-in-Progress Android app built with Modern Android Components:

 - Kotlin
 - Jetpack Compose (I'm using this project as my learning playground)